 Shares are considered to be issued at a premium if the amount received for issued shares is greater than the face value of shares.
 The premium is calculated by finding the difference between the share issue price and the par value of shares offered for sale.

 - Share premium is the excess money received for issued shares above the par value.

 - The share premium account is a reserve account whose funds can only be used for purposes provided in the corporate bylaws, such as for share issue costs or issuance of bonus shares, but cannot be used for dividends.

 - It is recorded in the shareholder’s equity portion of a balance sheet.

 Understanding Share Premium Accounts

 Assume that ABC Company issued 1,000 shares of stock for subscription to the public.
 The company assigned the shares a par value of $10 each, expecting to raise a share capital of $10,000.
-The shareholders paid a premium price of $15 per share.
+Instead, the shareholders paid a premium price of $15 per share.

-It means that, if all shareholders paid $15 for each share of stock, the company raised $15,000 in equity capital, out of which $10,000 is the share capital, whereas the remaining $5,000 is the share premium.
-The share premium is recorded in the balance sheet under shareholder’s equity.
+Therefore, the shareholders paid $15 for each share of stock, the company raised $15,000 in equity capital, out of which $10,000 is the share capital, and the remaining $5,000 is the share premium.
+Both the share capital and the share premium is recorded in the balance sheet under shareholder’s equity.

 Components of a Share Premium Account